-Alacahöyük is located 36 km to the northeast of the Hattusa (Boğazköy) in north central Turkey in the Çorum province.
-It was first excavated by Makridi Bey in 1907, but proper researches started in 1935 by Turkish Historical Association.
-Early excavations were carried out by H. Z. Koşay and R. O. Arık.
+Alacahöyük (also Alaca Höyük) is located 36 km to the northeast of the Hattusa (Boğazköy) in north central Turkey in the Çorum province.
+Although brief excavations were carried out in 1893-94 and 1907, proper excavations started in 1935 by Turkish Historical Association under H. Z. Koşay and R. O. Arık.
 Currently Prof. Dr. Aykut Çınaroğlu of Ankara University is working on the site since 1997.

 Excavation reveal that the site must have been an important settlement already in pre-Hittite times.
 Alacahöyük's Hittite period name remains undetermined, but most scholars suspect it to be either Arinna or Zippalanda, both of which are known from Hittite texts as major cult centers in close proximity to Hattusa.
-Among the most important finds of the location are the artifacts from the pre-Hittite royal tombs dating from about 2500 BCE.
-Most of the standing stone monuments like sphinxes are orthostats are from the Hittite period.
+Among the most important finds of the location are the richly decorated pre-Hittite period royal tombs dating from about 2500 BCE.
+Almost all of the standing stone monuments like sphinxes are orthostats are from the Hittite period.
 The town walls with their carved orthostats have inner and outer gateways with ramps for archers.
 The southern outer monumental gateway was set between two towers and guarded by two great sphinxes.
 In the doorjambs are two 13 foot hight monoliths which were carved to create 7 foot high sphinxes.
-Inside this Sphinx Gate was a large Hittite building complex that still requires excavation.
+Inside this Sphinx Gate was a large Hittite building complex that is still being investigated.
 The bases of the two towers by the Sphinx Gate are decorated with several orthostats.
-Most of the reliefs and sphinxes date to 14th century BCE.
-The sphinxes and orthostats are replaced with replicas and the originals are moved to Anatolian Civilizations Museum in Ankara.
+Most of the reliefs and sphinxes date to the 14th century BCE.
+The sphinxes and most of the orthostats have been replaced with replicas and the originals have been moved to Anatolian Civilizations Museum in Ankara.

 Click on pictures for larger images.

 Sphinxes and Reliefs of Southern Gate

 Most of the originals are in Anatolian Civilizations Museum in Ankara.

 Alacahöyük Hittite Dam